kalanas210/PHP-Blog/README.md

 ### Common Issues

 1. **Database Connection Error**:
-   - Check database credentials in `config/config.php`
+   - Check database credentials in `.env` file
+   - Verify the `.env` file exists in the project root
+   - Ensure `.env` file has correct format (KEY=VALUE, no spaces around =)
    - Verify database exists and user has proper permissions
    - Check MySQL service is running